farm-fe/farm/README.md

 ## RoadMap

-Farm has implemented all basic features for a web building tool：
+Farm has implemented all basic features for a web building tool.
+But we still have many works to mark Farm production ready.

-- Resolving, loading, transforming and resource generating for web assets(html, css, js/jsx/ts/tsx, static asset and so on).
+- [x] Resolving, loading, transforming and resource generating for web assets(html, css, js/jsx/ts/tsx, static asset and so on).
-- Lazy Compilation
+- [x] Lazy Compilation
-- Dev Server and HMR(support react fast fresh)
+- [x] Dev Server and HMR(support react fast fresh)
-- Partial Bundling
+- [x] Partial Bundling
-- Both Rust and Js Plugin System
+- [x] Both Rust and Js Plugin System

-Next Farm will provide:
+- [x] Source Map

-- Production Optimization like Minimize and Tree Shake
+- [ ] Resources Minimize
-- Css modules
+- [ ] Tree Shake
-- Source Map
+- [ ] Css modules
-- Official Plugins Like Sass
+- [ ] Official Plugins Like Sass
-- Persistent Cache
+- [ ] Persistent Cache

 See milestones: https://github.com/farm-fe/farm/milestones

 Looking forward to more contributions.
-Our goal is to provide a real high quality and performant web build tool for the community.
+Our goal is to provide a high quality and performant web build tool for the community.

 ## Contribution